Tydos/Tydos/README.md

 # Hi, I'm Prasad Jawale

 I'm a Master's student in Data Science at the University of Wisconsin–Madison, driven by a passion for uncovering insights from data and building intelligent systems that solve real-world problems.
 I like working with data, transforming and analyzing it to help solve real-life problems better.
-My area of interest is in combining web software development with artificial intelliegence and data science to create enterprise grade applications.
+My area of interest is in combining web software development with artificial intelligence and data science to create enterprise grade applications.

 ## About Me